agude/agude.github.io/_books/the_state_of_the_art.md

 ---

 <span class="book-title">The State of the Art</span> is a collection of short
 stories by Iain M. Banks.
-It
+It has some stories related to the Culture and some other just general scifi.
+Although it has been considered utopian fiction it comes off pretty bleak to me.

 ### Road of Skulls
 {% include book_rating.html rating=2 %}